wpallstars/fix-plugin-does-not-exist-notices/README.md

 4. Providing a secure method to remove plugin references from the database

 ## Changelog

+### 2.0.0
+* Major version release for WordPress.org submission
+* Added note clarifying that the plugin has no settings page
+* Clarified that functionality is limited to the admin plugins page only
+* Finalized all assets and documentation for public release

 ### 1.6.28
 * Consolidated asset documentation into a single comprehensive guide